ba-st/Stargate/docs/Metrics.md

 One of the operational plugins.
 It's usually exercised by monitoring software.

-This plugin is disables by default and allows to configure the metrics to gather.
+This plugin is disabled by default and allows configuring the metrics to gather.
 This configuration is made via the `#operations` config.

 For example: